 A SQL data set is similar to a materialized view from a SQL database.
 In fact, you create a SQL data set by applying a SQL action.
 SQL data sets can be generated automatically on a recurring schedule by specifying a trigger.

 A container data set allows you to automatically run your analysis tools and generate results.
 It brings together a SQL data set as input, a Docker container with your analysis tools and needed library files, input and output variables, and an optional schedule trigger.
 The input and output variables tell the executable image where to get the data and store the results.
 The trigger can run your analysis when a SQL data set finishes creating its content or according to a time schedule expression.
 A container data set will automatically run, generate and then save the results of the analysis tools.

 Delta windows are a series of user-defined, non-overlapping and contiguous time intervals.
 Delta windows allow you to create data set contents with, and perform analysis on, new data that has arrived in the data store since the last analysis.
 You create a Delta window by setting the DeltaTime in the filters portion of a queryAction of a data set.
 Basically, this allows you to filter messages that have arrived during a specific time window, so the data contained in messages from previous time windows doesn't get counted twice.

-Q. How do I execute my custom code container on AWS IoT Analytics at my preferred schedule?
+Q. How do I execute my custom code container on Amazon IoT Analytics at my preferred schedule?

 Q. What retention policies do I have on my Data Stores and Channels?